iPsychonaut/FASTB/README.md

 # FASTB — Binary Nucleotide Encoding (v2.1)

-**FASTB** is a binary file format for storing nucleotide sequence data from FASTA (and future formats such as FASTQ/FAST5) in a more **size-efficient** and **CPU-friendly** way.
+**FASTB** is a binary file format for storing nucleotide sequence data from FASTA in a more **size-efficient** and **CPU-friendly** way.

-Instead of encoding nucleotides as ASCII characters (8 bits each), FASTB stores them in compact 2-bit, 3-bit, or 4-bit encodings depending on the sequence complexity.
+Instead of encoding nucleotides as ASCII characters (8-bits each), FASTB stores them in compact 2-bit, 3-bit, or 4-bit encodings depending on the sequence complexity.

 ---